aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheFailoverPlugin.md

 >
 > #### Warnings About Proper Usage of the AWS Advanced Go Wrapper
 >
 > 1. Some users may dispose of connection objects if an Error occurs.
 In this case, the application will lose the fast-failover functionality offered by the Go Wrapper.
-When failover occurs, the Go Wrapper internally establishes a ready-to-use connection within a connection object before throwing an Error to the user.
+When failover occurs, the Go Wrapper internally establishes a ready-to-use connection within a connection object before returning an Error to the user.
 If this connection is disposed of, the newly established connection will also be thrown away.
 The correct practice is to check the error type of the Error and reuse the connection object if the error code indicates successful failover.
 The [PostgreSQL Failover Sample Code](./../../../examples/aws_failover_postgresql_example.go) and [MySQL Failover Sample Code](./../../../examples/aws_failover_mysql_example.go) demonstrates this practice.
 See the section about [Failover Errors](#failover-errors) for more details.
 > 2. We highly recommended that you use the cluster and read-only cluster endpoints instead of the direct instance endpoints of your Aurora cluster, unless you are confident in your application's use of instance endpoints.
 Although the Go Wrapper will correctly failover to the new writer instance when using instance endpoints, use of these endpoints is discouraged because individual instances can spontaneously change reader/writer status when failover occurs.
 The Go Wrapper will always connect directly to the instance specified if an instance endpoint is provided, so a write-safe connection cannot be assumed if the application uses instance endpoints.

 ### Blue/Green Deployments